Ads.com, LLC Monetizer Program - Terms and Conditions

 2.6 Publisher hereby acknowledges and agrees that Publisher will not select advertising keywords for Publishers domains on the MP that are likely to cause the display of content infringing the rights of any third party.
 Company and its upstream advertising partners reserve the right to disable or disregard advertising keywords for Publisher’s domains at any time, without notice, and at their sole discretion to ensure relevancy for advertisers, non-infringement of any third-party right, or violation of Company’s Offensive Domain Name Policy (https://refdocs.ads.com/cs/ads-com-inc-offensive-domain-name-and-referral-ad- ).

-2.7 By default, Publisher can generate Referral Traffic from the following third-party ad networks: TikTok, Meta, Snap, The Google Display Network, RevContent, Taboola, and Outbrain.
-Any other additional sources of Referral Traffic must be preapproved in writing (email shall suffice) and Company shall not be responsible to Publisher for any Commissions generated from other additional sources of Referral Traffic unless they have been preapproved by the Company in writing.
+2.7 Publisher may generate Referral Traffic from the third-party ad networks set forth in the Compliance Policy found here: https://refdocs.ads.com/cs/compliance-policy, as may be updated from time to time.
+Any other sources of Referral Traffic must be preapproved in writing by Company (email shall suffice) and Company shall not be responsible to Publisher for any Commissions generated from other sources of Referral Traffic unless they have been preapproved by Company in writing.

 2.8 Publisher shall not post any misleading information with regard to any of Publisher’s Domains/KW DNs.
 Publisher shall not act, either directly or indirectly, to encourage or require end users, either willingly or unwillingly, to click on search results or advertisements and/or to generate click-throughs by any means that could be reasonably interpreted as coercive, incentivized, misleading, malicious or otherwise fraudulent in nature.